zammad/zammad-org/src/sr/reference/rest-api/intro.md

 **Number of returned objects:** Zammad has hard limits for the maximum returned objects.
 You can't raise these limits.

-**Number of total to return objects:** Zammad does not provide a total count of objects available for your query.
-This forces you to cycle through the pages until Zammad no longer returns further objects.
+**Number of total to return objects:** Zammad does not provide a total count of objects available for your query, unless you explicitly request it.
+To include the amount of search results, use the `with_total_count` or `only_total_count` parameter.
 :::

 In order to use pagination you'll need two get options: `per_page` and